 What actions have been taken to meet the environmental and/or social characteristics during the reference period?

-The sub-fund aimed to provide long term total return by investing in a portfolio of Emerging Market equities, while promoting ESG characteristics within the meaning of Article 8 of SFDR.
+The sub-fund aimed to provide long term total return by investing in a portfolio of high yield securitised credit ("Securitised Credit"), while promoting ESG characteristics within the meaning of Article 8 of SFDR.